traktion/sn_httpd/README.md

 ### Archive Upload

-To upload a current directory to Autonomi as an archive, do the following:
+To upload a directory to Autonomi as an archive, do the following:

 - `cd your/directory`
-- `autonomi file upload -p -x ./`
+- `ant file upload -p -x <directory>`

 This command will return information about the uploads and summarise with something like: